PjHurtig/adventure-lab/README.md

 - The intended user is anyone who wants to enjoy outdoor experiences in a group setting

 ## Key project goals

-- Create a website that makes it cleat why they would want to subscribe to the newsletter
+- Create a website that makes it clear why they would want to subscribe to the newsletter
 - Make it easy to subscribe consistently over the whole site

 ## Design